The Citadel and University of Charleston, SC Graduate School Joint Degree Programs

 Joint Degree Programs

-Students can apply to the joint programs through either The Citadel or The College of Charleston.
+Students can apply to the joint programs through either The Citadel or The University of Charleston, SC Graduate School.
 You do not apply to both.
 Choosing your home institution is matter of choice as joint students enjoy the same privileges at both institutions.

 No. You must be an accepted Joint Program degree seeking student in order to take a course at the non-home institution.